CBD and Zoloft: Interactions and Side Effects

 The CYP2C19 enzymes play a crucial role in processing both Zoloft and cannabinoids, such as CBD, in the liver.
 However, it's important to note that CBD has the potential to inhibit these enzymes.
 This inhibition could interfere with the body's ability to effectively metabolize drugs that rely on the CYP2C19 enzyme, like Zoloft.
 This enzyme interaction can lead to an increase in the levels of Zoloft present in a patient's system and can lead to an increase in adverse side effects, such as diarrhea, dizziness, and fatigue.1 Therefore, it's important to be mindful of the potential risks when taking CBD and other medications simultaneously.

-A PTSD study conducted on animals in 2021 found that CBD when used alone or along with sertraline, helped regulate behavioral and neurochemical changes.2 While there is limited clinical evidence surrounding CBD for depression, current research does suggest that CBD may help improve some symptoms of depression.
+A PTSD study conducted on animals in 2021 found that CBD, when used alone or along with sertraline, helped regulate behavioral and neurochemical changes.2 While there is limited clinical evidence surrounding CBD for depression, current research does suggest that CBD may help improve some symptoms of depression.
 A new study published in April of 2023 found that, in mice, CBD alone produced a more significant antidepressant effect than CBD and sertraline combined or sertraline alone.
 However, since the researchers conducted this study on mice, more human clinical trials are needed to assess the efficacy and safety of using CBD for depression.3

 Can I Take CBD with Zoloft?